mraible/mongock-docs/content/pages/get-started.md

 ### Create your migration script/class

-Note that by default, a changeUnit is wrapped in a transaction(natively or by using the database support or manually, when transactions are not supported).
+Note that by default, a ChangeUnit is wrapped in a transaction(natively or by using the database support or manually, when transactions are not supported).
-Visit the [transaxction section](/features/transactions/) for more information.
+Visit the [Transaction section](/features/transactions/) for more information.

 ```java
 package io.mongock.examples.migration;